 Tour Expert, Gray Line Florence

 The view from the top of the dome of the Cathedral of Santa Maria del Fiore, also known as the Duomo, is breathtaking.
-And if you appreciate engineering, it's a great opportunity to get up close to the dome of the cathedral.
-Not one for the faint hearted, and I mean that literally; It's a bit of a workout to get to the top, but well worth the climb for those with a curious spirit.
+If you appreciate engineering, it's a great opportunity to get up close to the dome of the cathedral to see the 15th-century structure.
+It’s not one for the faint-hearted — at 375.7 feet, the dome is the fifth highest in the world.
+Reaching the top is a bit of a workout, but it’s well worth the climb to see the incredible views from the iconic church for those with a curious spirit.

-If you're not including the river in another tour, then take some time out of your day and jump on the tram.
-You're looking for the stop before Leopolda Station.
-From here you can appreciate the river which has been Florence's lifeblood for over 2000 years.
-Those who live on the north side of the river have access to the city's most important religious and political buildings, as well as squares and luxury shops.
-And located on the south bank of the Arno river is the Oltrarno neighborhood, named after its characteristic narrow streets, artisan shops, and delightful parks.
-Did you know that Oltrarno is translated as the 'other side of the Arno'?
-Check out some of the famous bridges on your walk, such as Ponte Vecchio and Ponte Santa Trinita.
+If you're not including the Arno River in another tour, take some time out of your day and jump on the tram to a stop called Cascine.
+From here you can appreciate the river that has been Florence's lifeblood for more than 2,000 years.
+Those who live on the north side of the Arno have access to the city's most important religious and political buildings, as well as its squares and luxury shops.
+Located on the south bank of the Arno river you’ll find the Oltrarno neighborhood.
+On your walk, you can check out some of Florence’s famous bridges, such as the Ponte Santa Trinita. and the iconic Ponte Vecchio.

-This palace was the residence of several Grand Dukes of Tuscany, and now it's open to the public and houses several museums, including a Gallery of Modern Art, a Costume Gallery, and a Porcelain Museum, which are all situated within the palace itself.
-Visiting the palace and gardens is definitely well worth your time, but you will need to be prepared to spend at least a couple of hours there.
+To the south of the Ponte Vecchio, you will find the Palazzo Pitti.
+This palace was the residence of several Grand Dukes of Tuscany, and now it's open to the public and houses several museums.
+These include the Gallery of Modern Art, Costume Gallery, and Porcelain Museum, which are all situated within the palace itself.
+Palazzo Pitti was constructed in 1458 and was bought by the Medicis in 1549.
+The Grand Dukes gathered much of their wealth inside its walls and it is now the largest complex of museums in the city.
+Visiting the palace and its gardens is definitely worth your time, but you will need to be prepared to spend at least a couple of hours there.

 Did you even visit Florence if you didn’t sample the city's delicious gelato?
-Gelato has always been a staple of Italian cuisine, and in Florence, you will find many artisanal gelaterie that use the best ingredients for making the gelato we’ve all come to love.
-Hot tip, find the places where the locals queue for the most authentic experience.
+Gelato — usually healthier than American ice cream — has been a staple of Italian desserts for almost 1,000 years.
+In Florence, you will find many artisanal gelaterias that use only the best ingredients for making the gelato we’ve all come to love.
+Hot tip — find the places where the locals queue for the most authentic experience.

-If you want to rest up a bit, take an electric bike tour of Florence at night, you'll be able to take in the city's sights in the warm glow of street lights with ease.
-You’ll get to tick off some of the sites you saw through the day such as Arno bridge and Piazzale Michelangelo, but now you can see all of Florence's landmarks in all of their celestial glory.
+If you want to rest up a bit, take an electric bike tour of Florence at night.
+You'll be able to take in the city's sights in the warm glow of street lights with ease.
+As you cruise along, you’ll tick off some of the sites you saw throughout the day, such as Arno bridge and Piazzale Michelangelo, but now you can see all of Florence's landmarks in their celestial glory.

-Florence is a great base for exploring the rest of Tuscany.
-Consider taking a day trip to nearby towns such as Siena, San Gimignano, or Pisa.
+Florence is an excellent base for exploring the rest of Tuscany.
+Consider taking a day trip to nearby towns such as Siena, San Gimignano, or Pisa — home of the iconic Leaning Tower.
 These towns have their own unique charm and they are all worth visiting.
-I'd recommend either renting a car, or if that sounds draughting, there is a great Gray Line Florence tour that'll pick you up and take you to each location, adding historical and cultural context to your trip along the way.
-Also, they know all the best snack locations!
+You can rent a car, or Gray Line runs a great tour that'll pick you up and take you to each location, adding historical and cultural context to your trip along the way.
+Also, the guides know all the best snack locations!

-If you are visiting Florence, you should not miss out on some of the traditional Tuscan dishes such as pasta with wild boar sauce or ribollita, which are famous for their delicious Tuscan cuisine.
-If you wish to maximize the culinary experience you will have in Italy, you should take a Gray Line Florence cooking class where you can learn how to prepare some of these delicious dishes from local experts in order to maximize the experience.
+Tuscan food is some of Italy’s most delicious.
+If you are visiting Florence, you should not miss out on traditional Tuscan dishes such as pasta with wild boar sauce or ribollita.
+If you wish to maximize your culinary experience in Italy, you should take a cooking class where you can learn how to prepare some of these delicious dishes from local experts in fantastic locations.

-Florence is a popular tourist destination and many of the major attractions have long lines, especially during peak season.
-To make the most of your time and to avoid wait times, consider purchasing skip-the-line tickets for popular attractions such as the Duomo, Uffizi Gallery and the Accademia Gallery.
+Florence is a very popular tourist destination and many of the major attractions have long lines, especially during peak season.
+To make the most of your time and to avoid long wait times, you should consider purchasing skip-the-line tickets for popular attractions, such as the Duomo, Uffizi Gallery and the Accademia Gallery.
 This way, you'll be able to see more of the city and enjoy your visit to the fullest.
-Book in advance and you can worry less about waiting and more about making the most of your time in the city.
+Book in advance and you can worry less about waiting and make the most of your time in this beautiful city.

 Florence Italy